FrancisXZhang/cme-aqa/README.md

 This is the code repository for the paper "Towards Cross-View Multimodality Action Quality Assessment for Traditional Chinese Medicine Physical Therapy".
-Currently, only the inference code is available.
-Upon acceptance, the full code and the proposed dataset will be released.
+Currently, only the inference and train code is available.
+Upon acceptance, the full proposed dataset will be released.